-- 1. Download the starter code from the handouts web page. - 2.
-The program reads from a file passed on the command line, so run the program with a command like java RandomSentenceGenerator Poem.g.
+2. The program reads from the terminal, so run the program with a command like java RandomSentenceGenerator < Poem.g

-- 3. The grammar will always contain a <start> non-terminal to begin the expansion.
+3. The grammar will always contain a <start> non-terminal to begin the expansion.
 It will not necessarily be the first definition in the file, but it will always be defined eventually.
 Your code can assume that the grammar files are syntactically correct (i.e. have a start definition, have the correct punctuation and format as described above, don't have some sort of endless recursive cycle in the expansion, etc.).
 The one error condition you should catch reasonably (ie, with an assertion) is the case where a non-terminal is used but not defined.
-It is fine to catch this when expanding the grammar and encountering the undefined non-terminal rather than attempting to check the consistency of the entire grammar while reading it. - 4.
-When generating the output, you do not need to store the result in some intermediate datastructure-just print the terminals as you expand.
+It is fine to catch this when expanding the grammar rather than attempting to check the consistency of the entire grammar while reading it.

+- 4. When generating the output, you do not need to store the result in some intermediate datastructure-just print the terminals as you expand.
 Each terminal should be preceded by a space when printed except the terminals that begin with punctuation like periods, comma, dashes, etc. You can use the Character.isLetterOrDigit method to check whether a character is punctuation mark.
 This rule about leading spaces is just a rough heuristic, because some punctuation (quotes for example) might look better with spaces.
 Don't worry about the minor details, we're looking for something simple that is right most of the time and it's okay if is little off for some cases. - 5.
 Your program should create three random expansions from the grammar and exit.

-4 Deliverables
+4 Submission